 - Tilt the head of your bed up four inches.

-If none of the above mentioned behavioral changes help snoring, schedule an appointment with one of our specialists today.
 We offer a variety of treatment options that may reduce or eliminate snoring.

 Relaxed and steady breathing is natural for most sleepers, but some people snore so loudly that they literally wake the neighbors.
 Loud snoring may be a sign of sleep apnea, a life-threatening condition that interrupts your breathing.